-24 Hour Emergency care
+24 Hour Emergency Veterinary care

 Your horse is in distress and needs help fast.
 Whether your horse is showing signs of a systemic problem, like colic, or a localized problem, like a wound, fast help is crucial to ensuring the best possible outcome for your equine partner.
 Not sure if your horse needs emergency veterinary care?
 When in doubt, call us!
+We are also one of the few Wisconsin Equine clinics with highly skilled veterinarians specializing in large animal technical rescue.

 We have a veterinarian on-call 24 hours a day, seven days a week for emergencies.
 Once arriving at your farm, we will assess the situation and treat your horse accordingly.
 Each veterinary truck is equipped with portable digital radiograph machines, ultrasound units, and the necessary supplies to treat most injuries and ailments.
+We are an emergency veterinary clinic on wheels.

 Our veterinarians have years of experience dealing with emergencies, including large animal technical rescue.
 If your horse requires hospitalization services, we can refer you to the best hospital or clinic that will be able to care for your equine partner.